-Each covered person, which includes you and any covered dependents, must first satisfy an annual out-of-network deductible of \$750 before the option begins paying a percentage of eligible expenses.
-After you and your covered dependents meet the annual out-of-network deductible, the Value Plus Option pays 65% of out-of-network eligible expenses.
-You pay 35% co-insurance for out-of-network services.
-There is no out-of-pocket maximum.
+Each covered person, which includes you and any covered dependents, must first satisfy an annual out-of-network deductible of \$1,500 before the Option begins paying a percentage of eligible expenses.
+After you meet the annual out-of-network deductible, the VALUE Medical Option pays 60% of out-of-network eligible expenses.
+You pay 40% co-insurance for out-of-network services.